WMC-AHIF-2021/HistoryOrSomething/README.md

 - Marcus: Germany site and Login System with Database
 - Yannik: France site and Main Page (index.html)
 - Christian: Uk site and Quizes for each Country

+## Goal

+- Being able to get Information quickly and have fun learning about diefferent countries